-Manganese is not regulated under federal and state primary drinking water health standards.
+Manganese is not regulated under Federal or State primary drinking water health standards.
 This mineral is a harmless aesthetic aspect of New England groundwater supplies that may be more noticeable to some consumers due to the use of chlorinated cleaning products.
 Some time ago we implemented a Manganese Sequestering Pilot Treatment Program for our Warwick/East Greenwich distribution area.
-The goal of this program was to attempt to eliminate the staining effects related to the precipitation of soluble manganese in the source water supply.
+The goal of this program was to eliminate the staining effects related to the precipitation of soluble manganese in the source water supply.
 Our engineers have reviewed the results of this pilot study along with various other treatment options and recommend some options to deal with the aesthetic quality of this water supply.
 Additional testing has been completed.
-The final report identified aeration and filtration as the best overall treatment solution for this source water.
-In our endeavor to provide the highest quality, most cost effective product to our customers we intend to move forward with the design and construction of the proposed treatment system once funding is approved.
-Until then we continue to advocate that you remain vigilant in following our suggestion to not use chlorinated dishwashing detergents, chlorine bleach laundry products or monthly dropin toilet tank cleaning products that contain chlorine.
-These types of products tend to promote the occurrence of staining despite the interim use of the sequestering treatment regime.
-Certainly, feel free to contact us at 821-9300 or customerservice@kentcountywater.org if you have any questions about our proposed programs or would like to discuss aspects of the water supply with one of our customer representatives.
+The final report identified aeration and filtration as the best overall treatment solutions for this source water.
+In our effort to provide the highest quality, most costeffective product to our customers, we intend to move forward with the design and construction of the proposed treatment system once funding is approved.
+Until then we urge you to remain vigilant in following our suggestion to not use chlorinated dishwashing detergents, chlorine bleach laundry products or monthly drop-in toilet tank cleaning products that contain chlorine.
+These products tend to cause staining despite the interim use of the sequestering treatment regime.
+Feel free to contact us at 821-9300 or customerservice@kentcountywater.org if you have any questions about our proposed programs or would like to discuss aspects of the water supply with one of our customer service representatives.